 - Generators should use state waste codes on the Uniform Hazardous Waste Manifest if federal waste codes do not apply.
 These include M001 through M012 for PCB wastes, MH02 for dioxin waste, D096 for the disposal of used oil with less than 50 ppm PCB's and D098 for the disposal of used oil.

-- The Hazardous Waste Generator's Exception Report is now available online.
-Use this form when you have not received a manifest back from the designated facility within 35 days of the initial shipment.
+- Use the Hazardous Waste Generator's Exception Report (MO 780-0651) form when you have not received a manifest back from the designated facility within 35 days of the initial shipment.
 The generator must file the exception report with the department within 45 days of the initial shipment.
-Send exception reports to
+Send exception reports to:

 Missouri Department of Natural Resources